Determining The Turnkey Cost of Your Custom Home

 - Type of heating systems used – forced hot air, radiant floor, baseboard hot water, geothermal

 - Air conditioning – single wall units, central air, separate system for heat, air exchanger/ purifier, solar, geothermal, or wind power

 - Amenities such as fireplaces, portico, soaking tubs, saunas, wet bars, etc.

-Luxury Log Homes and Timber Homes Crafted with The Finest Materials and Expert Workmanship.
+Luxury Log Homes and Timber Homes Crafted with The Finest Materials, Expert Workmanship, and Outstanding Customer Service.

 “After researching and visiting 10 log home companies, we found ourselves feeling confused and not at all confident about the project that we were about to start.
 We felt resigned to the fact that this was just the way it worked when a good friend suggested that we keep our previously scheduled meeting with Chris Weyer at Beaver Mountain Log Homes.
 I said “Why bother?
 They are all the same!” and he said “No they’re not!”.
 So, we ventured to Hancock, NY and within 10 minutes of our arrival I knew my friend was right.